 However, the best time to see the moths is during July.
 Keep an eye out for a black moth with yellow stripes and a second pair of red wings.
 The garden first opened to the public in the 1970s and has since become one of the biggest attractions on the island.

 Though there’s a small fee to enter (a few euros), we think it’s worth spending an hour or so here!
 You can relax in the shade, grab a snack at the cafeteria, or let the kids enjoy the playground.
 Just remember to respect the wildlife and avoid disturbing the moths.

 Go windsurfing or kitesurfing

-If you’ve ever thought about trying your hand at windsurfing, Paros is definitely a great place to do so!
+If you’ve ever thought about trying your hand at windsurfing, the Greek island Paros is definitely a great place to do so!
 In fact, there are two world-renowned windsurfing spots on the island’s southeastern coast: Golden Beach (Chrissi Akti) and New Golden Beach (Nea Chrissi Akti).

 Paros is particularly important as a windsurfing destination thanks to the seasonal Meltemi winds.
 These strong winds blow in from the north, creating the ideal conditions for windsurfing.
 It’s important to note that windsurfing season runs from April to October and that the Meltemi is strongest in July and August.

 Golden and New Golden Beach are home to two well-rated windsurfing centers: Force 7 and Paros Surf Club, respectively.
 Moreover, both locations offer windsurfing rentals and different types of classes with instructors based on your experience level.

 Among the two areas, New Golden Beach experiences the strongest winds on the island.
 Moreover, windsurfing competitions have historically been held on this beach.